isomerpages/govtech-lpa-acp/pages/Roadshow and Mobile Clinic @ Wisma Geylang Serai.md

             </tr>
 					<tr>
                 <td scope="row"><strong>Majlis Ugama Islam Singapura (MUIS) </strong></td>
-              <td>[pending]
+              <td>Find out about the religious permissibility of pre-planning and legacy planning tools and get advice on Islamic Legacy Planning (ILP) matters including Faraid, Wasiat, Nominations and Home Ownership.
               </td>
             </tr>
 					          <tr>
                 <td scope="row"><strong>Centre For Seniors (CFS)</strong></td>
-              <td>Be READY For Your Next Chapter - We focus on helping seniors to navigate work and life transition.
-RETHINK your work, health, family, financial and legacy planning</td>
+              <td>CFS focuses on helping seniors to navigate work and life transitions.
+With CFS, seniors can be ready for their next chapter, and rethink their work, health, family, financial and legacy planning.</td>
             </tr>
 					<tr>
                 <td scope="row"><strong>Council for Third Age (C3A)</strong></td>